 Elizabeth Roth, Bio:

-Elizabeth Roth is one of the best known solo acoustic musicians in North Florida.
-A versatile, interpretive performer with an impressive finger style guitar technique and a distinctive clear and strong voice, Roth is very much in demand, performing well over 200 engagements each year.
+Elizabeth Roth has been one of the best known solo acoustic musicians in North Florida for over 30 years.
+A versatile, interpretive performer with an impressive finger style guitar technique and a distinctive clear and strong voice, Roth is very much in demand, performing well over 200 engagements annually.
+In the fall of 2018, she was selected as one of the first ten local musical artists to be inducted into the newly formed St. Augustine Music Hall of Fame (SAMHOF).
 Varied Influences include folk singers from the 60s' to the present, acoustic folk-rock, rock & roll, blues, country, and classical music.
 Elizabeth Roth enjoys entertaining a crowd and welcomes audience suggestions.
-Her repertoire is extensive and includes over 500 tunes by over 300 different artists, with songs ranging in style from old standards, to folk, rock, modern country and contemporary popular music.
+Her repertoire is extensive and includes over 600 tunes by over 400 different artists, with songs ranging in style from old standards, to folk, rock, modern country and contemporary popular music.

 She is lead vocalist and bass guitarist in a classic rock trio called The Grapes of Roth.
 (Grapes of Roth band members are Trey Moore, drums and Matt VanRysdam, lead guitar/vocals).
-She also plays bass and guitar and shares vocal duties in another trio called CRS (Carpenter, Roth and Sabo).
+She also plays bass and shares vocal duties in another local five piece band called Salty Daug, as well as in the variety trio CRS (Carpenter Roth & Sabo).
 Follow the links (above) for detailed information about the bands.

 Self taught in music since the age of 13, Roth went on to pursue formal training in both classical guitar and classical voice as a music major at Stetson University in Deland.
 She graduated in fall 2006 with a Bachelor of Arts in music (guitar).

-Since the fall of 2003 she has been a member of the music faculty at the Florida School for the Deaf and the Blind (F.S.D.B.) in St. Augustine, teaching evening classes in popular music and performance skills to blind high school and junior high school students in a program called "Outta Sight".
+From the fall of 2003 to spring 2022 she served as a member of the music faculty at the Florida School for the Deaf and the Blind (F.S.D.B.) in St. Augustine, teaching evening classes in popular music and performance skills to blind high school and junior high school students in a program called "Outta Sight".
 She participated in the rehearsals and performance of F.S.D.B. students in the 2005 NFL Superbowl Pre-game show, where they had been invited to sing backup vocals behind Alicia Keys on "America the Beautiful" as part of a tribute to a famous school alumni, the late Ray Charles.

 From 2005 to 2009 she served as an adjunct instructor of classical guitar at St. Augustine High School, magnet center for the arts in St. Johns County.